 A futures curve is a curve made by connecting prices of futures contracts of the same underlying, but different expiration dates.
-It is displayed on a chart where the X axis represents expiration date of a futures contract and the Y axis represents prices.
-The concept of futures curve is similar to that of yield curve, which is used for bonds or the money market and displays interest rates of different maturities.
+It is displayed on a chart where the X axis represents expiration dates of futures contracts and the Y axis represents prices.
+The chart looks quite similar to yield curve, which is used for bonds or the money market and displays interest rates of different maturities.

 VIX futures curve is made of prices of individual VIX futures contracts.
-The first point (the left end of each curve) on the chart on this page is the spot VIX Index value; the others are futures prices.
+The first point in the chart above (the one on the left end of the curve, not connected to the others) is the spot VIX index value; the others are futures prices.

 VIX Futures Contango vs. Backwardation